sng-11/final_project/README.md

-# insert creative final_project title
+# Iflix Data Analysis Project
-Selected Topic: An Investigation of Trends in Streaming Service Users
+Selected Topic: An Investigation of Trends in Streaming Service (Iflix) Users

-## Rationale of
+## Why are we interested in this topic?
+Why is this relevant?
 With the global boom in popularity of streaming services such as Netflix and Disney+, rich consumer data can now be mined from these digital platforms to inform companies of what entertainment trends are on the rise.
 For the smaller company, Iflix, we are interested in dissecting its data to investigate what kind of user prefers what form of entertainment, to allow for a more tailored user experience.
 As such, we will take the gathered consumer data and use machine learning methods to build a model that can accurately predict preferences based on factors such as income, gender, and country code, just to name a few.
+Ultimately, results of this project can allow us to advise Iflix how to do targeted marketing to a specific audience.

 ## Team Description
 Sharon Ng (__Square__: Repository Maintenance; Pandas Data Cleaning) <br />